 The EP is national historiography.
 It served as a nationalist literature that critiqued the governing class and foreign domination.
-In the EP, Israel is presented as a ruthlessly oppressed people who assert their own against mighty nations.100 Imperialism is both the stimulus and object of the narrative.
-The EP advocate "cultural independence" and "creates national consciousness."101
+In the EP, Israel is presented as a ruthlessly oppressed people who assert their own against mighty nations.
+In Imperialism is both the stimulus and object of the narrative.
+The EP advocate "cultural independence" and "creates national consciousness."
+In Independence of the Independence of the

-The economic, political, social, religious, and cultural dimensions of imperialism are addressed in theological terms.102 The EP also address internal problems and critique Israel as a people and especially its leadership.103 The EP justify the existence of a small and weak nation such as Israel.
-They affirm a worldview and social structure founded on Yahweh's will, in contrast to the blanket authority and privileges enjoyed by non-Israelite rulers.104
+The economic, political, social, religious, and cultural dimensions of imperialism are addressed in theological terms.
+102 The EP also address internal problems and critique Israel as a people and especially its leadership.
+103 The EP justify the existence of a small and weak nation such as Israel.
+They affirm a worldview and social structure founded on Yahweh's will, in contrast to the blanket authority and privileges enjoyed by non-Israelite rulers.
+104